Setting you up for success with the right expectations on how employment data records can work for you

 If you are a lender attempting to fund a loan directly from an employment platform, any of these limitations are likely deal-breakers for you.

-We outline the limitations of employment platforms through our link-items endpoint.
+We outline the data limitations of employment platforms through our link-items endpoint.

 For every employer listed within Argyle Link, Argyle provides transparency as to whether each employment or payroll platform meets your criteria.